 Towards Healthcare

-AI in Genomics Market Size | 23.6% - CAGR by 2032
+AI in Genomics Market Size Booms 23.6% CAGR by 2034

-The global AI in genomics market size is estimated to grow from USD 397.64 million in 2022 at 23.6% CAGR (2023-2032) to reach an estimated USD 7,365.59 million by 2032, as a result of growing cross-industry collaborations and increasing R&D.
+The AI in genomics market size is forecast to grow at a CAGR of 23.6%, from USD 1.67 billion in 2025 to USD 11.26 billion by 2034, over the forecast period from 2025 to 2034, as a result of growing cross-industry collaborations and increasing R&D.

-AI in Genomics Market Size 2023 To 2032
+AI in Genomics Market Size 2023 - 2034

 Unlock Infinite Advantages: Subscribe to Annual Membership

-Embracing the AI era in genomics:
+Embracing the AI Era in Genomics:

 The field of genomics has been revolutionized by the integration of artificial intelligence (AI) technologies.
 AI in genomics combines the power of advanced algorithms and machine learning techniques with large-scale genomic data to unlock new insights into the human genome and drive advancements in personalized medicine.
 AI in the genomics market has witnessed significant growth in recent years, with a wide range of applications across research, clinical diagnostics, drug discovery, and precision medicine.